Alfresco/docs-alfresco/transform-service/latest/install/index.md

 ### Requirements for using the distribution zip

-Before you can use the Transform Service zip, you need to install the following software requirements.
+Before you can use the Transform Service zip, you need to install the software requirements listed in [Supported platforms]({% link transform-service/latest/support/index.md %}).

 Follow the linked pages in the Alfresco Content Services documentation, starting from [Installing using distribution zip](LINK).